TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 No, air fryers cook food using rapidly circulating hot air without microwave technology or emitting harmful radiation.

-My experience and rigorous testing have shown that non-toxic air frying is a great way to enjoy your favorite fried foods without compromising taste, health, or environmental ethics.
+My experience and rigorous testing show that non-toxic air frying is a great way to enjoy your favorite fried foods without compromising taste, health, or environmental ethics.

-However, all the options in this article have an impressive range of features you'll love.
+However, all the options in this article are made from safe materials and have an impressive range of features you'll love.

 Our core values mean we always prioritize sustainability over profit.
 We carefully evaluate and personally test every product to ensure they meet our high standards.
 All products recommended in this article were tested in accordance with our Review Methodology.